COVID: Active cases in Pelham hit new high

 Town sees third-highest infection rate in Niagara

-Figures released Friday, April 23, by Niagara Region Public Health, show that there are now 119 active cases of COVID-19 in Pelham, yet another new high during the 14-month long coronavirus pandemic.
+Figures released Saturday, April 24, by Niagara Region Public Health, show that there are now 121 active cases of COVID-19 in Pelham, yet another new high during the 14-month long coronavirus pandemic, and up two from Friday’s previous high of 119.

-Public Health announced that there were 189 new cases across the Region on Friday, bringing the total number of active infections to 2,331.
-The daily count is down slightly from Thursday’s 208, and Wednesday’s 197 new cases.
+Public Health announced that there were 169 new cases across the Region on Saturday, bringing the total number of active infections to 2,458.
+The daily count is down from Friday’s 189, Thursday’s 208, and Wednesday’s 197 new cases.
 Over half of all active cases are among those 39 and younger.

-Eighty-three patients are hospitalized, an increase of ten from Thursday.
-Of these, 22 are in intensive care.
+Eighty-eight patients are hospitalized, an increase of five from Friday.
+Of these, 15 are in intensive care.

 COVID-19 variants account for the overwhelming majority of new infections.
 Variants have been identified as both more transmissible and more virulent.